 Day tickets allow access to the Crosscut trail system for one day at a time.
 Adult tickets are for individuals over the age of 18, Youth tickets are for ages 12-18, and Children under 12 ski for free.
 Ticket type is determined by age on date of purchase.
 Five-time passes are available for purchase for $90.

 Crosscut has classic touring packages (skis, boots, and poles) available for rent on a first-come-first-serve basis.
-Please visit our friends at Bangtail Bike and Ski if you are interested in skate skiing gear.

 With over 35km of trail groomed daily, Crosscut Mountain Sports Center is Gallatin Valley's premiere destination for cross country skiing, snowshoeing, and fatbiking.2019-20 Trail Map Front2019-20 Trail Map ReverseMobile Map

 Crosscut is excited to offer both private and group lessons for the 2019-2020 ski season.
 Please read descriptions of our offerings below.
 We request signup 24 hours in advance of your lesson time.
 Contact us to check last-minute availability, or if you have any questions: email email@example.com, or call the Nordic Center at (406) 586 9690.
 We will add more group lessons to the schedule as the winter goes on!

 Beginning/Intermediate Classic Clinic: Pick any 3 Saturdays in February to continue to master your classic ski technique.
 Whether you took the January series or are joining for the first time, this series of 3 lessons will introduce you to more terrain and an opportunity to refine your skills.

 Anyone 12 and older is welcome.
 Some previous skiing experience required.